Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 Other than sugar, all of the ingredients in sriracha are keto-friendly.
 However, sriracha contains such minimal amounts of sugar that you would have to eat a large quantity of the sauce to overdo it.

 Most people use a teaspoon or less of sriracha in a meal, which contains less than a gram of sugar.
-Consequently, the answer to ‘is sriracha keto?’ is yes – as long as you don’t slather everything you eat with copious amounts of the sauce.
+Consequently, sriracha is keto approved as long as you don’t use it in excessive amounts.

 Stick to a tablespoon or two per day at most, and consider mixing it up with some of the 0 carb hot sauce recommendations in this article.